Devaraj03/sales-management-system/README.md

 Each test runs against a real PostgreSQL test database (`sales_test_db`) with the schema recreated fresh per test for isolation — this exercises the actual Postgres constraints (uniqueness, checks) rather than mocking them away.

-## 5. What's incomplete / would change for production

-In the interest of prioritizing working → correct → tested → secure → deployable within the assessment window, the following were deliberately scoped out:

-- **Refresh tokens** — the JWT is a single long-lived (12h) access token.
-In production I'd add a short-lived access token + refresh token pair.
-- **Rate limiting / brute-force protection** on the login endpoint.
-- **Pagination** — list endpoints cap at 200 rows via `LIMIT` rather than true cursor/offset pagination, fine for assessment-scale data, not for a large catalog.
-- **Soft-delete / audit trail** on orders and catalog changes.
-- **Native mobile app** — the salesman client is a responsive React web app rather than a Flutter APK, per the assessment's "another suitable frontend technology" allowance; a PWA manifest would be the next step for an installable, offline-capable version.